 • Buy a plan for yourself, your family or your small business.

-• Learn if you qualify for Medicaid (Illinois expanded coverage to people making up to 138 percent of the poverty line; Missouri has not) or the Children’s Health Insurance Program (CHIP) program.
+• Learn if you qualify for Medicaid (Illinois expanded coverage to people making up to 138 percent of the poverty line.) or the Children’s Health Insurance Program (CHIP) program.

 When comparing plans, be sure to look closely at networks of doctors and hospitals.
 They are narrower than the networks usually found in insurance that is purchased on the private market.
 Medications may also be covered differently.